ANNarchy/ANNarchy/docs/intro/ExternalDoc.rst

 Python
 ======================

-ANNarchy supports currently the version 2.7 of Python, as well as all versions higher than 3.3.
+ANNarchy supports currently all Python versions higher than 3.5.
+Python 2.7 might still work, but is not maintained.

 The documentation for the Python language can be found on the official `Python <http://docs.python.org/>`_ website.
 It includes the language and library references, description of available packages as well as nice tutorials and FAQ.